 Since 2007, the Community Living Campaign (CLC) has been charting a new path for what it means to age in community in San Francisco.
 CLC’s mission is to ensure older adults and adults with disabilities can age and thrive in their own homes and neighborhoods.
 To accomplish this mission, CLC promotes neighborhood-based Community Networks to bring people and services together.
-CLC also spearheads citywide initiatives to promote digital access and employment opportunities, and advocates on selected age and disability-related issues that are too big for any individuals, organizations, or neighborhoods to solve alone.
+CLC also leads citywide initiatives to promote digital access and employment opportunities, and advocates on selected age- and disability-related issues that are too big for any individual, organization, or neighborhoods to solve alone.

 CLC is participant-focused and driven, able to shift quickly to meet evolving needs on both a neighborhood and larger systemic level.
 We bring a positive, kind, and can-do spirit to strengthening our communities through the power of older adults and people with disabilities.

 The Director of Neighborhood Networks works with neighborhood leaders throughout San Francisco to build community and increase opportunities for engagement and connection among older adults and people with disabilities.
 The Director leads a team of committed neighborhood-based staff to implement and grow Community Connector and other neighborhood network models that are centered on recognizing and promoting the skills and talents of older adults and people with disabilities.
 As a member of the Executive Team, the Director of Neighborhood Networks will help set the vision and strategy for Community Living Campaign